slsa-framework/slsa/docs/spec/v1.0/levels.md

 <dt>Benefits<dd>

-For package maintainers:
+All of [Build L1], plus:

--   Prevents tampering of the artifact after the build.
+-   Prevents tampering after the build through digital signatures.

--   In some cases, reduces impact of compromised package upload credentials.
+-   Moderately reduces the impact of compromised package upload credentials by requiring attacker to also exploit the build process.

-For consumers:

--   Strongly identifies what build service was used.

-For large organizations and enterprises:
+-   Reduces attack surface by limiting builds to specific build services that can be audited and hardened.

 -   Allows large-scale migration of teams to supported build services early while further hardening work ([Build L3]) is done in parallel.